hc-schoolextensions/.github/profile/README.md

 🙋‍♂️ About Us:
 hc-schoolextensions creates websites and extensions for various applications.
 Many of these applications involve schools.

-📫 How to reach us:
-Open an issue on [hc-schoolextensions/work](https://github.com/hc-schoolextensions/work).

 <!--

 **Here are some ideas to get you started:**